 If truth be told I didn’t follow my own recipe.
 It called for shortening and I used margarine.
-The loaf was fabulous nevertheless and my darling loved it.
-The original recipe was called Peggy's Lemon Nut Loaf and it’s all over the web.
-I got my recipe many years ago from an actual Peggy, though I doubt that this was her own recipe.
+The loaf was fabulous anyway and my darling loved it.
+The original recipe was called Peggy's Lemon Nut Loaf.
+It’s all over the web.
+I got my recipe many years ago from an actual Peggy, though I doubt it was her own recipe.
 Well of course I changed it, I prefer a decent sized loaf and not the flat little loaves the original recipe made.
 The taste is the same though, the same lemony deliciousness.
 Makes 1 loaf.

 2-1/4 cups flour

 3/4 cup shortening

 • Combine the flour, baking powder and the zest.

 • Cream the shortening, sugar and the eggs.